MWL Subrogation And Insurance Litigation College

 PR – 401 Understanding The Economic Loss Doctrine

 Fire or other damage to a motor vehicle, industrial machine, motor home or other product is a common occurrence resulting in billions of dollars of insurance claim payments.
 Subrogating against a manufacturer for a defect which causes that loss inevitably runs head on into the buzz saw known as the Economic Loss Doctrine.
 This course thoroughly reviews what this Doctrine is, how it affects subrogation and liability claims, and how to avoid its devastating effects.
-Specific examples and a survey of the Economic Loss Doctrine’s application in all 50 states are included.
+Specific examples are discussed and a survey of the Economic Loss Doctrine’s application in all 50 states can be found HERE.

 PR – 501 Landlord/Tenant Subrogation In All 50 States

-Each year, tenants start billions of dollars worth of fires which destroy apartments, condominiums, retail stores, and industrial complexes.
+Each year, tenants start fires that destroy apartments, condominiums, retail stores, and industrial complexes causing billions of dollars in damage.
 But the road to recovery from the negligent tenants by the subrogating carrier for the landlord is loaded with trips, traps, and pitfalls.
 In many states, exculpatory language, waivers of subrogation, and common law prohibitions, which declare a tenant to be an implied co-insured of the landlord’s carrier, all present significant obstacles to making recoveries.
 This course surveys the laws of all 50 states regarding these issues, and reviews proper investigation and subrogation techniques for maximizing recoveries where none seemingly exist.

 PR – 601 Construction Defect Litigation